Environmental Protection Agency (EPA).

 B. Toxicological Points of Departure/Levels of Concern

-There was no hazard identified in repeat dose toxicity and reproductive/developmental studies with 2-methyl-1,3-propanediol at the limit dose of 1,000 milligram/kilogram/day (mg/kg/day) to either parental animals or their offspring.
-Thus, due to its low potential hazard and lack of a hazard endpoint, the Agency has determined that a quantitative risk assessment using safety factors applied to a point of departure protective of an identified hazard endpoint is not appropriate for 2-methyl-1,3-propanediol.
+There was no hazard identified in repeat dose toxicity and reproductive/developmental studies at the limit dose of 1,000 mg/kg/day to either parental animals or their offspring.
+Thus, due to its low potential hazard and lack of a hazard endpoint, the Agency has determined that a quantitative risk assessment using safety factors applied to a point of departure protective of an identified hazard endpoint is not appropriate.

 C. Exposure Assessment

-No hazard endpoint of concern was identified for the acute and chronic dietary assessment (food and drinking water), or for the short, intermediate, and long term residential assessments (via all exposure routes), therefore, acute and chronic dietary and short-, intermediate-, and long-term residential exposure assessments were not performed.
+No hazard was identified for the acute and chronic dietary assessment (food and drinking water), or for the short, intermediate, and long term residential assessments, and therefore no aggregate risk assessments were performed.

-In general.
 Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10X) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
-This additional margin of safety is commonly referred to as the Food Quality Protection Act Safety Factor (FQPA SF).
+This additional margin of safety is commonly referred to as the FQPA Safety Factor (SF).
 In applying this provision, EPA either retains the default value of 10X, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.

 The toxicity database for 2-methyl-1,3-propanediol is adequate for FQPA assessment and the potential exposure is adequately characterized given the low toxicity of the chemical.
 No hazard was identified and there is no residual uncertainty regarding prenatal and/or postnatal toxicity.
-No acute or subchronic neurotoxicity studies are available, but there were no clinical signs of neurotoxicity or any systemic toxicity observed in the available database at doses up to 1,000 mg/kg/day.
-No developmental or reproductive effects were seen in the available studies at doses up to and including 1,000 mg/kg/day.
+No acute or subchronic neurotoxicity studies are available, but there were no clinical signs of neurotoxicity or any systemic toxicity observed in the available database at doses up to 1,000 mg/kg/Start Printed Page 51391day.
+No developmental, reproductive, or teratogenic effects were seen in the available studies at doses up to and including 1,000 mg/kg/day.

-Given the lack of concern for hazard posed by 2-methyl-1,3-propanediol, EPA concludes that there are no dietary or aggregate dietary/non-dietary risks of concern as a result of exposure to 2-methyl-1,3-propnaediol in food and water or from residential exposure.
+Given the lack of concern for hazard posed by 2-methyl-1,3-propanediol, EPA concludes that there are no dietary or aggregate dietary/non-dietary risks of concern as a result of exposure to 2-methyl-1,3-propanediol in food and water or from residential exposure.
 Residues of concern are not anticipated for dietary exposure (food and drinking water) or for residential exposure from the use of 2-methyl-1,3-propanediol as an inert ingredient in pesticide products.
-As discussed in this unit, EPA expects aggregate exposure to 2-methyl-1,3-propanediol to pose no appreciable dietary risk given that the data show a lack of any systemic toxicity or adverse developmental/reproductive effects at doses up to 1,000 mg/kg/day.
+As discussed above, EPA expects aggregate exposure to 2-methyl-1,3-propanediol to pose no appreciable dietary risk given that the data show a lack of any systemic toxicity at doses up to 1,000 mg/kg/day and a lack of any apparent developmental effects.

 A. Analytical Enforcement Methodology